democraz20/democraz20/README.md

 # <br/> <div align="center">I'm Demo, a student that likes computers</div> <br/>

 - 🔭 I’m currently working on [TASKmd](https://github.com/democraz20/taskmd)
+- and a python Markup format (which is not on github yet)

 - 🌱 I'm currently learning C#, Python and some webdevs